imsweb/staging-client-java/README.md

 ## Supported staging algorithms

+### TNM

+TNM is a widely accepted system of cancer staging.
+TNM stands for Tumor, Nodes, and Metastasis.
+T is assigned based on the extent of involvement at the primary tumor site, N for the extent of involvement in regional lymph nodes, and M for distant spread.
+Clinical TNM is assigned prior to treatment and pathologic TNM is assigned based on clinical information plus information from surgery.
+The clinical TNM and the pathologic TNM values are summarized as clinical stage group or pathologic stage group.

+For each cancer site, or schema, valid values, definitions, and registrar notes are provided for clinical TNM and stage group, pathologic TNM and stage group, and relevant Site-Specific Factors (SSFs).

+TNM categories, stage groups, and definitions are based on the Union for International Cancer Control ([UICC](http://www.uicc.org/)) TNM 7th edition classification.
+UICC 7th edition and AJCC 7th edition TNM categories and stage groups are very similar; however, there are some differences.

+**WARNING**: SEER Primary Tumor, SEER Regional Nodes, and SEER Mets not used in 2016!!

+In 2016, SEER Summary Stage 2000 will continue to be used.
+For those schemas and site/histology combinations that are not defined in TNM, SEER Summary Stage 2000 should be collected manually.

+NCI will be developing SEER Summary Stage 2017, which will be effective for diagnosis year 2017.
+In preparation for SEER Summary Stage 2017, three data fields have been defined, SEER Primary Tumor, SEER Regional Nodes and SEER Mets.
+Some work has been done to define these fields, but they do NOT apply in 2016 and should be ignored.
+Do not utilize theses fields for data collection in 2016.
+Only use the SEER Summary Stage 2000 directly coded field.

+Versions supported:

+- 1.0 (released February 2016)

 ### Collaborative Staging

 [Collaborative Stage](https://cancerstaging.org/cstage/) is a unified data collection system designed to provide a common data set to meet the needs of all three